jonas1ara/Numerical-methods-fs/README.md

 - Used to solve systems of linear equations, especially useful for large matrices.

+### Singular Value Decomposition (SVD)

+- Used in linear algebra to factorize matrices into products of simple matrices and is fundamental in techniques like dimensionality reduction.

 ### Euler's Method

 - Used to solve ordinary differential equations, which model changes in variables over time.